coreboot/coreboot/README.md

   These may be required to exist as part of the build process but are not needed for the particular project.
 - Configuration files either in binary or text form.
-Examples would be files such as .vbt files describing graphics configuration, spd files as binary .spd or text \*spd\*.hex representing memory chip configuration.
+Examples would be files such as .vbt files describing graphics configuration, .apcb files containing configuration parameters for AMD firmware binaries, and spd files as binary .spd or text \*spd\*.hex representing memory chip configuration.
 - Machine-generated files containing version numbers, dates, hash values or other "non-creative" content.